ballerina-platform/module-ballerinax-salesforce/sfdc-connector/src/sfdc/Module.md

 ## Supported Operations

-**Base Client Operations**
+**Operations**

-The base client of the Salesforce connector takes the Salesforce configurations in and creates other clients such as the SObject client, Query client, and Bulk client.
-This also has some operations to retrieve the available API versions and resources from Salesforce.
+The base client of the Salesforce connector takes the Salesforce configurations.
+This also has following operations and some operations to retrieve the available API versions and resources from Salesforce.

 **SObject Operations**